-The Compensation Committee of the Board of Directors administers the Corporation's executive compensation program.
-It is responsible for establishing the compensation and benefits of the Corporation's chief executive officer and approving the compensation and benefits of the other executive officers of the Corporation, after receiving recommendations from the chief executive officer.
-The Committee is also responsible for administering the Corporation's incentive compensation and stock plans.
+The Compensation Committee administers the Corporation's executive compensation program.
+It is responsible for establishing the compensation and benefits of the Corporation's chief executive officer and chief operating officer.
+The Committee also approves the compensation and benefits of the other executive officers, after receiving recommendations from the chief executive officer.
+The Corporation's incentive compensation and stock plans are also administered by the Committee.

 GENERAL POLICY ON EXECUTIVE COMPENSATION.
 The Board of Directors of the Corporation has established an executive compensation program which is designed to provide incentives to executive officers to achieve short-term and long-term corporate strategic management goals, with the ultimate objective of obtaining a superior return on the shareholders' investment.
-To this end, the compensation program for executive officers is comprised of cash and equity-based components which consider: the executive officer's individual performance; the Corporation's performance as measured against previously-established annual and long-term goals; the Corporation's performance compared to industry peers; and the compensation paid by competitors to individuals holding similar management positions.
+To this end, the compensation program for executive officers consists of cash and equity-based components which consider: the executive officer's individual performance; the Corporation's performance as measured against previously-established annual and long-term goals; the Corporation's performance compared to industry peers; and the compensation paid by competitors to individuals holding similar management positions.

 The Compensation Committee believes that the Corporation's executive compensation program is a significant contributor to the Corporation's excellent short-term and long-term performance, compared to industry peers.
-In 1996 the Corporation and its subsidiary banks again received national recognition for their financial strength, and the Corporation's and First Merchants' earnings grew for the 21st consecutive year.
+In 1997, the Corporation and its subsidiary banks again received national recognition for their financial strength.
+The earnings of the Corporation's lead bank, First Merchants, grew for the 22nd consecutive year in 1997.
+The Corporation's earnings have increased every year since it was formed in 1982.

-The annual compensation paid to the executive officers for 1996 (reported in the "salary" and "bonus" columns of the Summary Compensation Table) was greater than the compensation for 1995, due to salary increases in the 4% range and increased bonuses under the Corporation's incentive compensation plans.
-Mr. Cox's 1996 compensation increased more than the other executive officers, reflecting his increased management reponsibilities as the Chief Operating Officer of the Corporation and First Merchants.
+The annual compensation paid to the executive officers for 1997 (reported in the "salary" and "bonus" columns of the Summary Compensation Table) was greater than the compensation for 1996, reflecting salary increases which averaged about 4% and larger bonuses under the Corporation's incentive compensation plans due to the Corporation's and subsidiary banks' improved performance.
+Mr. Cox's 1997 compensation increased more than the other executive officers, mostly due to changes in the schedules under his incentive compensation plan.
+These changes reflected his increased management responsibilities as Executive Vice President and Chief Operating Officer of the Corporation and President of First Merchants.

 SALARIES.
 The salaries paid to the Corporation's executive officers were subjectively determined after consideration of the executive officer's individual responsibilities, performance, and experience, the evaluation by the chief executive officer of the executive officers other than the chief executive officer, the Corporation's financial results compared with industry peers, various industry salary surveys, and other factors such as budgetary considerations and inflation rates.
 The Compensation Committee tries to set the executive officers' salaries at or above the average of the salaries paid to executive officers with similar responsibilities at Indiana and Midwestern banks and bank holding companies of similar size.
-The salaries paid executive officers at peer financial organizations were determined by consulting several surveys, most importantly: the Indiana Bankers Association survey of Indiana banks; the Crowe Chizek Mid-West Bank Compensation Survey; salary surveys prepared by the American Compensation Association and several benefits consultants; and a survey of the Financial Associates banks (11 Indiana banks with assets between \$200,000,000 and \$1,500,000,000).
+The salaries paid executive officers at peer financial organizations were determined by consulting several salary surveys including: the Indiana Bankers Association survey of Indiana banks; the Crowe Chizek Mid-West Bank Compensation Survey; national surveys of all types of companies, and of those in the banking industry, prepared by the American Compensation Association, The Conference Board, and several benefits consultants; and a survey of the Financial Associates banks (11 Indiana banks with assets between \$200,000,000 and \$1,500,000,000).